Phauthentic/phpstan-rules/README.md

 ### Using Regex in Rules

 A lot of the rules use regex patterns to match things.
-Many people are not good in writing them but thankfully there is AI today.
+Many people are not good at writing them but thankfully there is AI today.

 If you struggle to write the regex patterns you need, you can use AI tools like [ChatGPT](https://chat.openai.com/) to help you generate them.
 Just describe what you want to match, and it can provide you with a regex pattern that fits your needs.
 The regex can be tested using online tools like [regex101](https://regex101.com/).